I used to think I wasn’t good looking enough for people to like me

 I was lucky.
 I got introduced to the concept of my story and I got to see how it was costing me happiness.

 I shared what was going on in my head with my girlfriend and it changed the way I looked at everything.
 I saw how ridiculous what I was saying was, I had this beautiful girl going out with me and a story I had created when I was 11 was costing me connection with her.
 The best part was she even told me how stupid I was being, that she really fancied me, and that even if what I was saying was true by general consensus, looks were so low on her priority list and I had so many qualities she valued as more important.
 I really got how much she loved me.
 From that moment I decided to remove my story and replace it with one about how I am good looking.
 No facial reconstruction, no hours spent in the gym.

 So, what is possible for me now?

+Sharing my deepest fear with my girlfriend gave me so much freedom.
+I got to reconstruct a story that has been holding me back all of my life.
+Now I know my story, I’ve been able to create the most amazing relationship with a gorgeous girl.
 Looking back, all those failed encounters with girls seem so silly now.
 I like to think about the real reason I didn’t get those girls.
 It was probably because I wasn’t funny enough or interesting enough or attentive enough, or maybe a drunk awkward 17 year old just isn’t an attractive proposition.

 Actually who cares… That’s all story anyway. 🙂